WM1D7/New_York_Uber_Data_Analysis/README.md

 **Conclusion:**

-Here we can see , June seems to have max Uber Pickups
+Here we can see , June seems to have max Uber Pickups.

 **Deliverables 2 :**